PAC-Bayesian High Dimensional Bipartite Ranking: MCMC implementation

 In the following results, estimators defined in \eqref{estimateurrand} and \eqref{estimateuragg} will be referred to as \emph{PAC-Bayesian Randomized} and \emph{PAC-Bayesian Averaged}, respectively.
 Finally, we introduce the following notation: for any model $\m$, we let $\theta_{\m}$ denote a benchmark estimator, $\varphi_{\m}$ denotes the density of the Gaussian distribution $\mathcal{N}(\theta_{\m},\sigma^{2}I_{\m})$ where $I_{\m}$ stands for the identity matrix $|\m|_{0}\times |\m|_{0}$.

 The pseudocode is presented in \autoref{algo:pac_guedj}.

 Recall that our procedure relies on the dictionary $\mathbb{D}$.
 In our implementation, we chose $M=13$ (a value achieving a compromise between computational feasibility and analytical flexibility) and as functions the seven first Legendre polynomials and the six first trigonometric polynomials.
+Let us stress here that $M$ characterizes the flexibility of the representation of $\mathcal{S}_\Theta$.
+The larger the better, yet in practice we have found that small values were largely enough to capture complex phenomena.
+Linear scoring functions correspond to the simplest case $M=1$.

 The algorithm mainly depends on two input parameters, the variance of the proposal distributions $\sigma^{2}$ and the inverse temperature parameter $\delta>0$.
 Bad choices for these two parameters are likely to quickly deteriorates the performance of the algorithm.
 Indeed, if $\sigma^{2}$ is large, the proposal gaussian distribution will generate candidate estimators weakly related to the benchmark ones.
 On the contrary, small values for $\sigma^{2}$ will concentrate candidates towards benchmark estimators, whittling the diversity of estimators proposed.
 It is important to note that proposing randomized candidate estimators is a key part of our work.
+We resort to cross-validation to select $\sigma^2$.

-As for the inverse temperature parameter $\delta$, small values clearly make the Gibbs posterior very similar to the sparsity-inducing prior.
+As for the inverse temperature parameter $\delta$, let us recall here that even though optimal values are proposed for $\delta$ in each theorem in \autoref{S:theory}, this is of little comfort in practice as those values typically depend on unknown quantities such as $\alpha$ or $\tau$.
+Therefore we again resort to cross-validation to select $\delta$.
+This choice is sensitive to the performance of \autoref{algo:pac_guedj}.
+Indeed, small values clearly make the Gibbs posterior very similar to the sparsity-inducing prior.
 In that case, fit to the data is negligible, and the performance are likely to drop.
 On the contrary, large values for $\delta$ will concentrate most of the mass of the Gibbs posterior towards a minimizer of the empirical ranking risk, which is possibly non-sparse.

-For these reasons, we conducted a thorough study of the influence of the two parameters $\sigma^{2}$ and $\delta$, on the following synthetic model.
+We illustrate the behavior of \autoref{algo:pac_guedj} with several values for the two parameters $\sigma^{2}$ and $\delta$, on the following synthetic model.